zach-morris/plugin.program.iarl/README.md

 ![IARL](https://github.com/zach-morris/plugin.program.iarl/blob/master/fanart.jpg)

-Play retro games from the cloud!
+The Internet Archive ROM Launcher (IARL) will launch Games from the Internet Archive using [Kodi](http://kodi.tv)

-The Internet Archive ROM Launcher (IARL) will launch Games from the cloud using [Kodi](http://kodi.tv)
+IARL is *FREE*, as in beer.
+As in no money.
+As in gratis.

 Installation
 -------------